fermat618/pida/docs/source/user/installation.rst

 The latest stable release is available on our Downloads_ page.

 PIDA is still not considered final by its authors.
-The most recent version is in our Mercurial repository; milestones are available though that provide a snapshot of the development to the less adventurous.
+The most recent version is in our Mercurial repository.
+Milestones are available though that provide a snapshot of  development for the less adventurous.

 In order to obtain the latest developer sources using Mercurial_ run the following using the terminal::